How to Know When to Replace Your Patio Doors in Decatur

 Snow or rain can drip through these spaces, resulting in damage to your door and flooring.

 Replace wooden patio doors that are chipping, peeling or blistering.
 This could mean the door is deteriorating from the inside.

 Your patio door’s seal might be leaky if condensation has built up between the glass.

-Condensation can also be linked to poor installation or humidity.
+Condensation can also be caused by poor installation or humidity.

-If the seal fails, air and moisture can build up between the panes.
+If the seal fails, air and moisture can accumulate between the panes.
 This can undermine insulation and energy savings.